Quantum Coherence and Intrinsic Randomness: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Basic Research Program of China Grants No. 2011CBA00300 and No. 2011CBA00301, the 1000 Youth Fellowship program in China, the EPSRC (Grant No. EP/L01405X/1), and the Wolfson College, University of Oxford.
+This work was supported by the National Natural Science Foundation of China Grants No.~11875173 and No.~11674193, the National Key R\&D Program of China Grants No.~2017YFA0303900 and No.~2017YFA0304004, the Zhongguancun Haihua Institute for Frontier Information Technology, the EPSRC (Grant No. EP/L01405X/1), and the Wolfson College, University of Oxford.